Skip to main content

 Which countries are eligible?

-The KAPP call is open for applications of consortia formed by legal public or private entities - civil protection authorities, NGOs, universities, research organisations - established in one of the eligible countries.
+The KAPP calls are open for applications of consortia formed by legal public or private entities - for instance, civil protection and disaster risk management authorities, NGOs, universities, research organisations, etc - established in one of the eligible countries.

 How to apply

-Proposals must be submitted via the Commission's Funding & Tender Opportunities portal within the deadline specified in the call document.
+Proposals must be submitted via the Commission's Funding & Tender Opportunities portal within the deadline specified in the calls’ documents.

-Specific information and details on the objectives, eligibility conditions, available budget and the call timeline can be found on the call specific page (coming soon), where all resources for applicants are available, including tips on how to prepare a good proposal.
+Specific information and details on the objectives, eligibility conditions, available budget and the calls’ timeline can be found on the calls’ specific pages, where all resources for applicants are available, including tips on how to prepare a good proposal.

 Award criteria for the proposals are specific for prevention and preparedness projects and for full-scale exercises.
 Proposals are evaluated according to their relevance, quality, and impact.